HubSpot/guice-transactional/README.md

 1. Install `TransactionalModule` when building your Guice injector, this sets up the necessary method interceptor

-2. Add a Guice binding for `TransactionalDataSource`, wrapping the normal `javax.sql.DataSource`, this might look something like:
+2. Add a Guice binding for `TransactionalDataSource`, wrapping the normal `javax.sql.DataSource`.
+This might look something like:

   ```java
   @Provides